sguitjens/homework12/README.md

   * Update employee roles

-Bonus functionality (may not be implemented, but don't count on it):
+Bonus functionality (may be implemented, but don't count on it):

   * Update employee managers